iotaledger/iota.rs/README.md

 4. Now that the library is working, I'm going to be obsessively going over it to improve safety, performance, and usability
 5. It would make me personally happy :)

-## Development is currently taking place on the [async](https://github.com/njaremko/iota-lib-rs/tree/async) branch, so if you want to try the latest features, go there, or use [the preview crate](https://crates.io/crates/iota-lib-rs-preview)

 # Documentation

 https://docs.rs/iota-lib-rs